Region of Ossium.png

 The Palace of Orieb

 The sprawling, partially flooded palace of Orieb is believed to have been home to the Buruk Tepel of the Bone Serpent clan.
 It has been abandoned, but the maze-like structure has still only been partially mapped.
 It is a peculiar and somewhat unsettling combination of living area, apothecary workshop, palace, political hub, and herb garden with plants growing inside the structure in internal gardens - some open to the elements and others roofed with glass or cunning wooden shutters that can be adjusted to control the amount of rain and sun that reaches them.
-Following the Summer Solstice 384YE, the Minister of Historical Research dispatched an expedition, lead by seasoned Imperial Orc adventurer Snowstorm Henk, to explore the palace and root out some of its secrets.
+Following the Summer Solstice 384YE, the Minister of Historical Research dispatched an expedition, led by seasoned Imperial Orc adventurer Snowstorm Henk, to explore the palace and root out some of its secrets.
 They discovered several interesting facts about the place, as well as multiple hidden rooms, which are recounted in detail in the Expedition to Orieb briefing.

 Marshstand Skerry